 2. Best Orthopedic Dog Bed for Small to Medium Dogs: PetFusion Ultimate Dog Bed.

-- PREMIUM COMPONENTS & BETTER HEALTH: (i) SOLID 4 inch MEMORY FOAM base for superior overall comfort, reduced joint pain (arthritis) and improved health, mobility, & energy. (ii) Recycled 'green' support bolsters are generously filled. (iii) Durable & comfortable polyester (65%) & cotton (35%) twill
+- PREMIUM COMPONENTS & BETTER HEALTH: (i) SOLID 4 inch MEMORY FOAM base for superior overall comfort, reduced joint pain (arthritis) and improved health, mobility, & energy. (ii) Calming bed for dogs who suffer from anxiety. (iii) Recycled 'green' support bolsters are generously filled. (iv) Durable & comfortable polyester (65%) & cotton (35%) twill

 Next, on our list, we have FetFusion Ultimate Dog Bed.
 This mattress is made of high-quality solid memory foam fill.
 The memory foam used is real memory foam, not that egg crate material that can often be found in a poorly made dog bed model.